bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 ```

 But for interoperability with Compose for Web elements, it is easy to convert a `Modifier` into an `AttrsBuilder` on the
-fly, using the `asAttributeBuilder` method:
+fly, using the `asAttributesBuilder` method:

 ```kotlin
 private val EXAMPLE_MODIFIER = Modifier